meeb/gateaux/README.md

 # Define a data structure, an example event log in this case
 class EventLog(gateaux.Structure):

-    # Every data structure needs a directory as a tuple, this is a FoundationDB dir
+    # Every data structure needs a directory as a tuple, this is a FoundationDB
+    # directory layer path
     directory = ('log', 'events')

-    # Enum members
+    # Enum members used in the value[1] field
     TYPE_UPLOAD = 0
     TYPE_DOWNLOAD = 1
     TYPE_MEMBERS = (